 "Brand Features" means each party's trade names, trademarks, logos, domain names, and other distinctive brand features.

-"Customer Hosted Deployment" means the Software installed by or for Customer at Customer's premises or on a Customer-controlled server within a third-party data center.
+"Customer Hosted Deployment" means the Software installed by or for Customer at Customer's premises or on a Customer-controlled server within a data center selected and managed by Customer.
 A Customer Hosted

 "Customer Indemnified Materials" means Customer Data and Customer Brand Features.

 "Data Processing and Security Terms" or "DPST" means the then-current terms describing data processing and security obligations with respect to Customer Data described at